sonatype-nexus-community/iq-success-metrics/README.md

 ## Troubleshooting

+### Sonatype Logo

+Do not forget to download `sonatype_logo.png` together with the source code.
+This file is available in the release assets, but it is not automatically included in the source code .zip file.

 ### Windows

 If you are having trouble installing pip or the Python dependencies (plotly, fpdf, requests, psutils) due to SSL error, you can use the following commands to overcome it: